International-Data-Spaces-Association/ids-specification/README.md

 The __Dataspace Protocol__ defines how this metadata is provisioned:

 1. How [Datasets](./model/terminology.md#dataset) are deployed as [DCAT Catalogs](https://www.w3.org/TR/vocab-dcat-3/) and usage control is expressed as [ODRL Policies](https://www.w3.org/TR/odrl-model/).
-2. How contract agreements that govern data usage are syntactically expressed and electronically negotiated.
+2. How [Agreements](./model/terminology.md#agreement) that govern data usage are syntactically expressed and electronically negotiated.
 3. How [Datasets](./model/terminology.md#dataset) are accessed using data transfer protocols.

 These specifications build on protocols located in the [ISO OSI   model (ISO/IEC 7498-1:1994)](https://www.iso.org/standard/20269.html) layers, like HTTPS.